patrickcgray/oyster_net/README.md

 ## Installation

-From the [Releases page](https://github.com/matterport/Mask_RCNN/releases) page download [version 2.1](https://github.com/matterport/Mask_RCNN/releases/tag/v2.1) and follow instructions for setting up Mask R-CNN.
+You can use the Dockerfile included in the `training/` directory of this repository to train the CNN and you can use the Dockerfile in `data_mgmt/` to manage the drone imagery and process everything.
+All processed data and raw data is available here:

-You can use the Dockerfile included in this repository to train the CNN.
+You will need Mask_RCNN installed in a directory at an equal level with this one.
+From the [Releases page](https://github.com/matterport/Mask_RCNN/releases) page download [version 2.1](https://github.com/matterport/Mask_RCNN/releases/tag/v2.1) and follow instructions here https://github.com/matterport/Mask_RCNN#installation for setting up Mask R-CNN.

 ## Run Jupyter notebooks
 Open the `inspect_oyster_data.ipynb` or `inspect_oyster_model.ipynb` Jupter notebooks.
 You can use these notebooks to explore the dataset and run through the detection pipelie step by step.